ats-kinoshita/apocryphal-engine/README.md

 1. Declarations of character.
 This is done in the first/third person present; and limited to the "scene" in a rather implicit way.
 Players make declarations about their own character, or details from their creation.
 2. Ask questions about the world.
 Whatever asked, the characters either know or know where to find out.
 Such a source may be esoteric, and worthy of a quest in and of itself.

+whereas the GM primarily does the following:
+1. Give Presentation to the scene and setting
+2. Ask Developing Questions about the initial position or background of the PCs and their NPCs/settings
+3. Introduce Twists (Deals, Dilemmas, Threats/Challenges)
+4. Prompt/Deliver the Resolution (possibly progress to a different stage of play)

+The cycle of play inherited from Blades in the Dark is the following:
+1. Free Play
+2. Engagement Roll
+3. Challenge/Score
+4. Payoff/Recovery

-## Declaration GM Considerations
+## Consideration
-1. Is it impossible?
-If so, communicate your reasoning to their being no effect/impact.
-2. Is there an obstacle?
-Generate its Challenge (hits, qualities, and threats).
+1. Is there an obstacle?
+Generate its Challenge (Hits, Qualities, Threats).
-3. Is it possible?
+2. Is it possible?
 Consider the 3 part resolution (Drama, Karma, Fortune)

 ## Challenge
 A Challenge is defined by its Qualities, Threats, and Hit Protection.